-At hearings and meetings about trapping there is often heard the same arguments against trapping; trapping is inhumane, trapping is dangerous to the public and to pets, and that Nevada is the most lax state regarding trapping regulations, etc.
+At hearings and meetings about trapping there is often heard the same arguments against trapping; trapping is inhumane, dangerous to the public and to pets, and that Nevada is the most lax state regarding trapping regulations, etc.

-Most of these arguments are being made by people who know little to nothing about trapping.
+Most of these arguments are made by people who know little to nothing about trapping.
 "Pervasive misinformation" is the term that is often used by professional wildlife managers.
 Let’s address these arguments one at a time.

 In the world of nature a trapped animal is often treated much more humanely by a trapper than how that same animal would ever be treated by Mother Nature.
-Getting restrained in a steel foothold trap and held by the foot for a matter of 96 hours or less, usually much less, then being humanely dispatched, is a far better way to die than most "natural" alternatives for these animals.
+Getting restrained in a steel foothold trap and held by the foot for a matter of 96 hours or less, usually much less, than being humanely dispatched, is a far better way to die than most "natural" alternatives for these animals.
 Contrary to what non trappers say about them, modern traps are not the inhumane devices that they are portrayed to be.
 In the NDOW report published in 2012 titled, “Furbearer Management in Nevada" it says: "leghold (foothold) traps are the safest, most ecologically efficient, and humane trap currently available."

 The International Union For Conservation Of Natural Resources Survival Service Commission says: "Steel foothold traps represent a method safe enough to be used in any context, including wildlife refuges ". -Furbearer Management in Nevada

 When furbearers die naturally it is usually due to disease, predation, or starvation.
 Diseases in furbearers take a terrible toll.
 Rabies, distemper, parvo, sarcoptic mange, bubonic plague, giardia, and tularemia are common diseases found in furbearers.
 Entire populations are often wiped out.
 Epidemics often spread to other species and to livestock, to pets, even to human beings sometimes with catastrophic results.